 Derivative actions purporting to be brought on the Company's behalf have been filed in state and federal courts against several of the Company's current and former officers and directors.
 The actions arise from the Audit Committee's investigation announcement on November 16, 2009 regarding certain unsubstantiated accounting entries.
 The California state derivative cases were consolidated as In re SunPower Corp.
 S'holder Derivative Litig., Lead Case No. 1-09-CV-158522 (Santa Clara Sup.
 Ct.), and co-lead counsel for plaintiffs have been appointed.
 The complaints assert state-law claims for breach of fiduciary duty, abuse of control, unjust enrichment, gross mismanagement, and waste of corporate assets.
 Plaintiffs filed a consolidated amended complaint on March 5, 2012.
 The federal derivative complaints were consolidated as In re SunPower Corp.
 S'holder Derivative Litig., Master File No. CV-09-05731-RS (N.D.
 Cal.), and lead plaintiffs and co-lead counsel were appointed on January 4, 2010.
 The federal complaints assert state-law claims for breach of fiduciary duty, waste of corporate assets, and unjust enrichment, and seek an unspecified amount of damages.
 Plaintiffs filed a consolidated complaint on May 13, 2011.
 A Delaware state derivative case, Brenner v.
 Albrecht, et al., C.A.
 No. 6514-VCP (Del Ch.), was filed on May 23, 2011 in the Delaware Court of Chancery.
-The complaint asserts state-law claims for breach of fiduciary duty and contribution and indemnification, and seeks an unspecified amount of damages.
-On June 29, 2013, the parties to each of the derivative actions entered into an agreement in principle to settle all the derivative actions, and on December 19, 2013, the parties executed a stipulated settlement agreement, providing that the Company institute certain specified corporate governance measures, which were implemented by the Board of Directors on October 22, 2013 in connection with periodic review and update of corporate governance matters, that all claims against all defendants will be released and dismissed with prejudice, and that the Company will not oppose a request by the plaintiffs' counsel for an award of attorneys' fees up to \$1 million, one half of which will be paid from the proceeds of directors and officers liability insurance.
-On January 24, 2014, the parties filed a motion with the court in the consolidated California state derivative cases to approve the stipulated settlement.
-On May 27, 2014, the Superior Court of California for Santa Clara County entered an order providing for preliminary approval of the stipulated settlement, approved the form of notice of the stipulated settlement, and set a hearing date of August 22, 2014 to consider whether to grant final approval of the stipulated settlement.
+The complaint asserted state-law claims for breach of fiduciary duty and contribution and indemnification, and sought an unspecified amount of damages.
+On December 19, 2013, the parties executed a stipulated settlement agreement, providing that all claims against all defendants would be released and dismissed with prejudice, and that the Company would not oppose a request by the plaintiffs' counsel for an award of attorneys' fees up to \$1 million, one half of which would be paid from the proceeds of directors and officers liability insurance.
+At a hearing on August 22, 2014, the Superior Court of California for Santa Clara County entered an order providing for final approval of the stipulated settlement and dismissing that action with prejudice.
+On September 9, 2014, the court in the consolidated federal derivative action dismissed that action with prejudice.
+Those dismissals are now final.
+On October 22, 2014, the Delaware Chancery Court entered an order dismissing the Delaware derivative action with prejudice.